-General Building Design
+10.1 General Building Design

-There is a reduced capacity for people with dementia to be able to judge risk or foresee danger; forgetfulness is another issue which could lead to danger in some areas.
+People with dementia are less able to judge risk or foresee danger; forgetfulness is another issue which could lead to danger in some areas.
 It is common for people with dementia to get lost trying to find their way around a building.
 This reflects a person forgetting such basic information as the location of one room in relation to another.
-If numerous visual cues or reminders are incorporated in the design, these can help by acting as way finders and make the situation less stressful and confusing for those residents.
+If numerous visual cues or reminders are incorporated in the design, these can help by acting as way finders and make the situation less stressful and confusing.

-The appearance of the building should be sensitive to its context, be it the appearance of a hotel, apartment block or bungalow.
-The ability for residents to watch the world going by outside, or to visit the local shops, integrates them within the neighbourhood and helps to eliminate any sense of isolation or being institutionalised.
-Opportunities to encourage members of the local community to come into the building should be maximised by providing café, hair and beauty salon, treatment room and community room.
+The ability for residents to watch the world going by, or to visit the local shops, integrates them within the neighbourhood and helps to eliminate any sense of isolation or being institutionalised.
+Opportunities to encourage members of the local community to come into the building need to be considered against the context of the scheme.
+Safeguarding residents is paramount, however, so is integration and social opportunities.